SpellholdStudios/Region_of_Terror/README.md

 - Used mod version of the spells' names for classic engine.
 - Moved area-related sounds to non-localized directory.
 - Removed RoT abbreviation from Worldmap tooltip.
+- Corrected Egidus dialog to not mention Artemis & Jarlaxle after final battle (based on Roxanne's version).
 - Renamed variable name conflicted with variable from Umar Hills (based on Roxanne's version).
 - Fixed stringrefs of Westchar store's drinks (based on Roxanne's version).
 - Fixed Bremen Villager conversation logic (based on Roxanne's version).